 Little wonder that the generally mild mannered Heaney, empathetic, certainly, as regards the minority Catholic cause but opposed to violence for whatever reason, was depressed and angered by what was unfolding and the way people responded.

 A poster put up during the ‘Troubles’ featuring a masked, uniformed paramilitary carrying a sten-gun bore the legend: ‘Loose-talk costs lives In taxis On the phone In clubs and bars At football matches At home with friends Anywhere Whatever you say – say nothing’.
-Composed of amateurish cut-and-paste newspaper headings and snippets it was evidently the amateurish work of an extremist faction.
-It was threatening.
-A society is warned to refrain from unguarded political or religious comments that could cause a violent reaction.
+Composed of cut-and-paste newspaper headings and snippets it was evidently the amateurish work of an extremist faction.
+It was threatening: a society is warned to refrain from unguarded political or religious comments that could cause a violent reaction.

 Heaney levels his anger against propagandist threats to free speech at a time when the voices of the neutral majority should be raised in protest.
 Equally he deplores the imposition of repressive ‘political’ measures that fly in the face of natural justice.
-He acknowledges that he himself may not be practising what he preaches.
+He acknowledges that, for all his comment, he himself may not always practise what he preaches.

 Heaney has been stung by the shallowness, insensitivity and ignorance of the British media, for whom the Troubles were merely the latest news-event.
 He has just emerged from a frank face-to-face (encounter) with an English journalist and smarting at the supercilious, dismissive tone of his questioner in search of ‘views on the Irish thing’.